Rolex Datejust Turn-O-Graph Model Ref.1625 Steel & 18ct Yellow Gold 1966

 Please note, studio lights, professional-grade digital cameras, and macro lenses can be very unkind to an unrestored vintage watch dial.
 Also the dial here measures less than 1.25 inches across, so the image you’re seeing may be between 5 – 25 times larger than the watch itself.
 Therefore please keep in mind you are seeing many tiny flaws which cannot be seen, or will be very hard to see with the naked eye, even under close examination.
 Suffice to say, on the wrist, in natural light, this dial looks much better and carries a great deal more charm than the photographs portray.

-These movements are strong, accurate and very reliable making the watch appropriate for regular everyday use.
-This particular movement is in top condition and with regular servicing every 2 to 3 years we would fully expect this watch to run very happily for many more decades to come!
-We are therefore pleased to offer a 12-month warranty on this watch movement* and servicing in the future.
-Signed ‘MONTRES ROLEX SA GENEVA’ and ‘TWENTY SIX JEWELS’, ‘ADJUSTED to FIVE POSITIONS’, the movement carries the calibre number 1560 and the movement serial number D243830.
+The movement is all correctly signed ‘Montres Rolex SA Geneva Swiss’, and ‘Twenty Six Jewels’ with the Calibre number 1570 and the reference number D243830.
+These movements are very strong, very accurate and very reliable making this watch particularly suited to everyday use should you so wish.
+This particular movement is in superb A1 condition and with regular servicing, say every 4 years, we would fully expect this watch to run very happily for many more decades to come.
+We are therefore pleased to offer 12 months warranty on this watch movement*.

 The Watch Case

 The screw-down case-back is of full-thickness, having never been inscribed.
-The inside of the case-back carries the Rolex model number 1625 with ‘Stainless Steel’ and is signed ‘Montres Rolex SA Geneva Switzerland’.
+The inside of the case-back carries the Rolex model number 1625 and is signed ‘Montres Rolex SA Geneva Switzerland’ and ‘Stainless Steel’.

 The Box and Papers